famiu/feline.nvim/README.md

 }
 ```

+### Reporting issues or feature requests
+If you have an issue that you can't find the fix to in the documentation or want to request a feature you think is absolutely necessary, feel free to make a new [issue](https://github.com/famiu/feline.nvim/issues) and I will try my best to look into it.

 ## Why Feline?
 Now, you might be thinking, why do we need another statusline plugin?
 We've already got a bunch of brilliant statusline plugins like galaxyline, airline, lualine, expressline etc. and all of them are excellent.
 So then, why Feline?
 What I'm about to say can be (and probably is) very biased and opinionated but, despite those plugins being neat, I think each have their own shortcomings, which I see as too much to ignore.
 Also I could be wrong about some of these things since I haven't used some of the plugins I'm about to mention.